-To collect data for unmanaged C++ components called by your application, you must instrument and rebuild the objects with Native C/C++ Instrumentation, as described in "Collecting Data from Unmanaged Code" on page 234.
-If your Web application calls Visual Basic 6.0 or Visual C++ 6.0 components, you must instrument them using the DevPartner commands in Visual Studio 6.0.
+To collect data for unmanaged C++ components called by your application, you must instrument and rebuild the objects with Native C/C++ Instrumentation, as described in "Collecting Data from Unmanaged Code" on page 233.
+If your Web application calls C++ components, you must instrument them using the DevPartner commands in Visual Studio.
 Be sure to instrument for performance analysis.
 DevPartner collects data for only one analysis type in a session.